-The amusement park that was Disney's inspiration?
+Colorful buildings and a world-famous harbor?
+The amusement park that inspired Disney?
 International food stalls?
-Colorful buildings and a world-famous harbor?
-Full of all types of vibrant Scandinavian charm, Copenhagen is the perfect stop for any bucketlist traveler.
+Full of vibrant Scandinavian charm, Copenhagen is the perfect stop for any bucket list traveler.

 Nestled on the coast of Denmark, Copenhagen is full of stoic history and quirky landmarks.
 We guarantee this trendy city will be one of your favorite stops.
 With piles of flaky pastries and such a fun culture, how could it not be?
-As an English teaching volunteer with International Language Programs in Europe, we absolutely recommend that you add this charming place to your vacation itinerary.
+As a volunteer teaching English with International Language Programs in Europe, we absolutely recommend that you add this charming place to your vacation itinerary.

 Want to live in Europe as a volunteer?
 Learn about this affordable option: